jonnor/bike-sharing-oslo/README.md

 Can also look at other transportation modes?
 Like Taxi trips (and Uber etc).
 Either to compare, or to get inspiration for analysis

+### What people would like to know

+City transportation office.
+Is the stations being efficiently utilized?

+Policians.

+Impact on resource usage (CO2).
+Impact on health.
+Long term
+Commerce, money spending in area.
+Do people spend more money if bikes are available?

+In general, evaluate impact.
+Can one do a 'dragnet' approach to finding impacts?
+Compare areas/times where bike transport is available versus not, across range of different factors (based on available data).
+Need to get as similar groups as possible, correct for factors Need to do quality control, avoiding spurious correlations.

 ### Related work
 Existing work by others